 Wikipedia says wax build up hearing loss can lead to social withdrawal and poor work performance if left untreated.
 We (and Wikipedia) are not qualified to provide medical advice.
 Speak to your doctor or clinic if you suspect you may have earwax build up that’s bad for hearing.

 However, if you have small lumps of wax in your outer ear bowl other people can see, and it worries you then you can gently remove it with a cotton bud.
 Hold this where the tip joins the stem so you have little or no chance of reaching your eardrum.

-More Advice From the Folks at Mayo Clinic
+Earwax Advice From the Mayo Clinic

 We found great information to share when we googled can earwax cause hearing loss and clicked on Mayo.
 Mayo says we should be careful of assuming we have earwax hearing loss and other symptoms, and trying to clear it ourselves.